 Translational approaches to disease modifying therapy of type 1 diabetes: An innovative approach towards understanding and arresting type 1 diabetes (INNODIA)

 The recruitment started in February 2017 in Cambridge, UK.
-In Finland, the recruitment started in August 2017, focusing on the Helsinki and Espoo area.
-All autoantibody analyses within INNODIA are carried out in the PEDIA laboratory, University of Helsinki.
+In Finland, the recruitment started in August 2017, focusing on the Helsinki, Espoo and Oulu area.
+In April 2021 the recruitment of newly diagnosed patients with type 1 diabetes and their healthy family members have also been invited to the study in Turku.
+During spring 2021 the recruitment of healthy family members of the persons with type 1 diabetes has been expanded to Tampere, Lahti and Hämeenlinna regions.
+All diabetes autoantibody analyses within INNODIA are carried out in the PEDIA laboratory, University of Helsinki.

 INNODIA is coordinated by University of Leuven and University of Cambridge and funded by EU Horizon 2020 IMI2 Programme (Innovative Medicines Initiative), JDRF and Helmsley Charitable Trust.